yaseenagag/tdd-resolute/README.md

       POST /api/book/12
         ✓ should update the book
       POST /api/book/12/delete
-        ✓ should update delete the book
+        ✓ should delete the book

   16 passing (4s)